31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 10.⏰ Less than 30 days to go! 💨

-For instance, here is a subject line from Columbia Sportswear for a Black Friday sale, which sounds so much like an alert that shoppers are compelled to click:
+For instance, Columbia Sportswear’s subject line for a Black Friday sale sounds so much like an alert that shoppers are compelled to click:

 “Price drop on your favorites”

 Another example focusing on the theme and the occasion.
-This doesn’t sound salesy, so customers are highly likely to click.
+Doesn’t sound salesy, so customers are highly likely to click.

 “The North Face Gets Vibey + Early Black Friday Deals Not to Miss”